Aurelien-Tallet/test-veepee-integration/README.md

 ### For example :
 - Effect of increasing the percentage of the reduction highlighting the importance of the reduction.
 - Slider with 3 images, present only on the aricles specified in the mock-up.
-- Hover animations, articles, with Zoom on the image, and arrow of the animated button.
+- Animation at hover of some elements, such as items (Zoom on image / arrow movement), but also on the Destinations filter.
 - Personal addition of a scroll reveal effect on some items.
-- Parallax effect on the main header image.

 ## SEO, accessibility & performance :
-- Addition of meta data (description, open graph etc...).
+- Addition of meta data (description)
-- Optimization of resources (images, fonts)
+- Resource optimization (images, fonts)